 This course introduces the concepts of assessment and evaluation.
 It defines the elements of comprehensive evaluation for the purpose of guiding the rehabilitation process.
 Clinical interviewing is taught, along with the use of mental-status examination and behavioral observation.
 Testing of intelligence and basic academic achievement is covered in this course.
+Prerequisite: Consent of instructor

-MRC 5311 THE PROFESSION OF REHABILITATION COUNSELING: ISSUES AND PRACTICE 3 SEMESTER HOURS
+MRC 5311 THE PROFESSION OF REHABILITATION COUNSELING: ISSUES AND PRACTICES 3 SEMESTER HOURS

-This course offers students an orientation to the field of rehabilitation counseling, including a survey of history, philosophy, counseling and economics of the system.
+This course offers students an orientation to the field of rehabilitation counseling, including a survey of history, philosophy, counseling, and economics of the system.
 Students study the process of rehabilitation, the goals and objectives of the professional organizations, the code of ethics, the standards of preparation, and certification.
-Techniques of using community resources for rehabilitation service delivery such as counseling, evaluation, work adjustment and job placement are surveyed.
+Techniques of using community resources for rehabilitation service delivery such as counseling, evaluation, work adjustment, and job placement are surveyed.
+Prerequisite: Consent of instructor